Privacy Notice - General Data Protection Regulation - Data Protection Act

 We may pass data to:

-- third-party organizations, as allowed by law
+- third-party organisations, as allowed by law

 - agencies that provide services on our behalf